vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection_and_inversion_of_control.md

 ### Example 1: Mock Database

 Let's suppose a class responsible for managing users.
 This class, called UserManager has a dependency on another class: DatabaseManager.
-UserManager has a method (CreateUser) that uses DatabaseManager to create an user.
+UserManager has a method (GetUser) that uses DatabaseManager to get an user from the database.

 #### The Bad Practice